Importing data into ByteHouse

 Loading Jobs.
-You can create a loading job in the web console, and trigger it from the web or via API.
+You can create a loading job in the web console, and trigger it from the web or via an API.
 Each loading job requires a set of common concepts such as source location, loading mode, source format, sink table, refresh mode and schema mappings.
-This would help you to customize the data loading jobs to best fit your scenarios.
+This would help you customise the data loading jobs to your use cases.

-We are currently supporting the following source locations, and continuously expanding the ecosystem:
+We currently support the following source locations, and are continuously expanding the ecosystem:

 Batch loading is applicable when you have chunks of data ready in the source location and wish to load them into ByteHouse in one shot.

-Depending on whether the sink table is partitioned, different loading modes are provided:
+Depending on whether the sink table is partitioned or not, different loading modes are provided:

-Full loading would replace the entire table with the latest batch source.
+Full loading will replace the entire table with the latest batch source data.

-Incremental loading would append to the existing sink table with the new batches according to its partition.
-ByteHouse would replace existing partitions instead of merging.
+Incremental loading will append new data to the existing sink table according to its partition.
+ByteHouse will replace existing partitions instead of merging.

-ByteHouse is able to connect to your Kafka source and continuously stream data into your tables.
-Unlike the batch loading, Kafka job once started would be continuously running.
-ByteHouse Kafka loading provides exactly-once semantics.
-You can stop/resume the job and ByteHouse would keep track of consumed offsets.
+ByteHouse can connect to your Kafka source and continuously stream data into your tables.
+Unlike batch loading, once started, a Kafka job will run continuously.
+ByteHouse’s Kafka loading provides ‘exactly-once’ semantics.
+You can stop/resume the job and ByteHouse will keep track of consumed offsets.